samahart/pi-game/README.md

-# pi-game
+# pi-game 🍰

-A fun game to test your ability to recite the digits of pi
+A terminal user interface (TUI) game that tests your ability to recite the digits of pi.

 ## Build pi-game